weberscode/incidenceoperatormethod/README.md

 ![The Incidence Operator Method](src/00_Introduction/Picture.png)

-**Frequency:** Monthly

 ## Description

 Are you working with a complex adaptive geometry, like a building skin, and unsure how to represent the influences of varying incidence directions and sky conditions in a dynamic simulation?

-If so, I invite you to subscribe to the newsletter: *"The Incidence Operator Method: Surrogate Ray Tracing for Complex Adaptive Scenes"*.
+If so, I invite you to subscribe to the GitHub repository or the [LinkedIn newsletter](https://www.linkedin.com/newsletters/7386062170603769856/): *"The Incidence Operator Method: Surrogate Ray Tracing for Complex Adaptive Scenes"*.

 With this newsletter I aim to inform interested engineers about the current procedure and possible applications of this new method.